apache/flink/docs/dev/local_execution.md

 Flink can run on a single machine, even in a single Java Virtual Machine.
 This allows users to test and debug Flink programs locally.
 This section gives an overview of the local execution mechanisms.

-The local environments and executors allow you to run Flink programs in a local Java Virtual Machine, or with within any JVM as part of existing programs.
+The local environments and executors allow you to run Flink programs in a local Java Virtual Machine, or within any JVM as part of existing programs.
 Most examples can be launched locally by simply hitting the "Run" button of your IDE.

 There are two different kinds of local execution supported in Flink.
 The `LocalExecutionEnvironment` is starting the full Flink runtime, including a JobManager and a TaskManager.
 These include memory management and all the internal algorithms that are executed in the cluster mode.